 The true value of a lost customer is more clear when long-term losses are considered.
 Given today’s especially choosy consumers, maintaining and engaging current customers is extremely important.
 As University of Michigan Business Administration Professor Claes Fornell said in his ACSI commentary, “At the micro level, the first priority for any company should be to defend its customer base.
 Without it, the prospects for the future would be bleak.”

-To learn more about how to engage customers and prevent customer attrition, visit PeopleMetrics' site on Customer Engagement.
+To learn more about how to engage customers and prevent customer attrition, visit PeopleMetrics posts about Customer Engagement.
+Or feel free to reach out to us!

 Top image via freeimages.co.uk.